-The Akron History Center will open to the public on November 23, 2024!
+The Akron History Center will open to the public in December 2024!

 Thanks for visiting!
-Please return to this page for regular updates as we build out our new website.
+Please return to this page for regular updates as we build out our new website, and release more details of the public opening.

 The customized displays will tell the stories of Akron’s 200-year history, using the archival materials and relics preserved by our partners the Akron-Summit County Public Library, Summit County Historical Society, the University of Akron Archives, and the Lighter Than Air Society.